martinthomson/tmi/draft-thomson-tmi.md

-In all these documents, the defining characteristic is the move from a system that lacked controls on participation to one in which technical controls are deployed.
-In each case the protocols in question provided no technical controls or only limited technical controls that prevent the addition of intermediaries.
-This allowed the deployment of techniques that involved the insertion of intermediaries into sessions without permission or knowledge of other protocol participants.
-By adding controls like encryption, these practices are disrupted.
+In all these documents, the defining characteristic is the move from a system that lacked controls on participation to one in which technical controls are employed.
+In each case, the protocols in question provided little or no technical controls that prevented the addition of intermediaries.
+This allowed for the insertion of intermediaries into sessions without permission or knowledge of other protocol participants.
+Adding controls like encryption and authentication disrupts these practices.

 Overall, the advantages derived from having greater control and knowledge of other protocol participants outweighs these costs.

-The process of identifying critical functions for intermediaries is ongoing.
-There are three potential classes of outcome of these discussion:
+In these settings, finding ways for intermediaries to contribute is an ongoing process.
+When looking at how intermediaries contributed to protocols operation prior to the introduction of technical controls there are three potential classes of outcome of these discussion:

-* Practices might be deemed valuable and methods that allow limited participation by intermediaries will be added to protocols.
+* Practices might be deemed valuable.
+Facilities might be added to protocols to allow or encourage those practices.

-* The use case supported by the practice might be deemed valuable, but alternative methods that address the use case without the use of an intermediary will be sought.
+* The use case supported by the practice might be deemed valuable, however it might than an alternative approach has more desirable properties.

 * Practices might be deemed harmful and no replacement mechanism will be sought.